CerialPvP/DiSky-Snippets/README.md

 ### Snippet Types

+The snippets start with a snippet type so you can access snippets quickly.

 | Type Name | Explenation |
 | --------- | ----------- |
 | fs | Full snippet - A snippet which is a tutorial